Jeff Bagwell: Unanimous selection for Most Valuable Player Award (1994)

 The most productive season in Bagwell's professional career was the strike-shortened 1994 season which set several franchise records.
 On Opening Day, April 4, against the Montreal Expos, Bagwell hit the game-tying home run while going 3-for-6 as the Astros won in a 12-inning walk-off.
 For the month of April, he batted .360 with six home runs and added another six home runs in May.
 In June, he hit 13 home runs, establishing an Astros' franchise record for one month, while batting .394, 11 doubles, .455 OBP, .899 SLG, and 1.354 OPS.
-On June 24, he hit three home runs against the Los Angeles Dodgers at the Astrodome — two in the same inning — in a 16–4 rout, becoming the first Astro since Glenn Davis in 1990 to do so.
-He was the NL Player of the Week for consecutive weeks on June 19 and June 26 and the NL Player of the Month for June, his second career monthly award.
+On June 24, in a 16–4 rout of the Los Angeles Dodgers at the Astrodome, he hit three home runs, including two in the same inning, becoming the first Astro since Glenn Davis in 1990 to do so.
+Bagwell was the NL Player of the Week for consecutive weeks on June 19 and June 26 and the NL Player of the Month for June, his second career monthly award.

 Selected to his first All-Star Game as a reserve, Bagwell had tied Kirby Puckett for the major league RBI lead at 81 going into the All-Star break, and batted .348 with 27 home runs and 74 runs scored.
 In the All-Star Game, Bagwell entered as a pinch hitter for starting pitcher Greg Maddux, singling off David Cone, and wound up collecting two hits in four at bats.
 The first player in the majors to reach 100 RBI on July 27, Bagwell homered off José Rijo in a 6–5 win over Cincinnati to give him 101 RBI in his first 101 games.
 In July, he tied a club record for RBI in any month with 29, which José Cruz and Jimmy Wynn shared. and hit .409 with 11 home runs, 20 walks and 1.384 OPS and collected his second consecutive Player of the Month award.
 He would hit another three home runs with six walks in nine August games before a pitch from Andy Benes fractured his left hand on August 10 and ended his season in the same manner the season before.
 Entering that game, Bagwell carried an 18-game hitting streak.
 Two days later, the strike ended the season for all the major leagues.
-His production accelerated in 26 games after the All-Star break, batting .432, .530 OBP, .916 SLG, 1.446 OPS, 10 doubles, 12 home runs, 34 RBI and 30 runs scored.
+His production accelerated in 26 games after the All-Star break, as he posted a .432 batting average, .530 OBP, .916 SLG, 1.446 OPS, 10 doubles, 12 home runs, 34 RBI and 30 runs scored.
 The Astros finished one-half game out of first place in the inaugural season of the National League Central division, a product of MLB's division realignment.